ccac-data-analytics/ccac-data-analytics.github.io/docs/curriculum/as_curriculum.md

 # Data Analytics Technology, A.S.
 (788.2)

+*UPDATE:* [The CCAC catalog](https://catalog.ccac.edu/preview_program.php?catoid=10&poid=2460&returnto=2733) has our current program listed correctly.
+The information linked from this page is for reference only; the Catalog is the official information source for course information.

-If you began or will begin the A.S. before Fall 2021, you can choose to follow [the 788.1 version of the program](https://catalog.ccac.edu/preview_program.php?catoid=9&poid=2122&returnto=2207).
+If you began the A.S. before Fall 2021, you can choose to follow [the 788.1 version of the program](https://catalog.ccac.edu/preview_program.php?catoid=9&poid=2122&returnto=2207).
 There are two changes to that course progression you should be aware of:
 1. DAT-202 (renamed to "Advanced Analytic Methods") now has DAT-204 as a prerequisite
 1. DAT-201 no longer exists, and instead you should take DAT-229.